UNFAIR

 Clinical safety note

-If you have allergy, autoimmune, or medication overlap risk, do not treat herbal extracts as inherently safe and confirm ingredients with a clinician before escalation.
+If you have allergy, autoimmune, or medication overlap risk, do not treat herbal extracts as automatically safe and confirm ingredients with a clinician before escalation.